 - Refuse to acknowledge your request for an independent appraisal

 - Cite language in your policy that was hidden, deceptive, or misleading

 - Dispatch lawyers as a means of intimidation

-Many lawyers have seen insurers deny claims unjustly before, and they may be familiar with the tactics being deployed against you now.
-A Jacksonville tropical storm property claim lawyer can help you take on the insurance company.
+Our team of attorneys has seen insurers deny claims unjustly before, and they will likely be familiar with any tactics you are facing or you may face.
+A Jacksonville tropical storm property claim lawyer from our firm can help you take on the insurance company.
 You do not have to go through this alone.

-Call Our Team at the Law Offices of Anidjar & Levine
+Reach Out to the Law Offices of Anidjar & Levine Today

 We go the extra mile for each of our clients, and we will do the same for you.
-Call the Law Offices of Anidjar & Levine team today at 1-800-747-3733 for a free consultation.
-Do not wait as your window to bring necessary legal action may be limited under Florida Statutes § 95.11.
+Call the Law Offices of Anidjar & Levine today at (904) 600-4000 for a free consultation.